JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 <p class="caption">(\#fig:mousetrap)Mousetrap example</p>
 </div>

-That is it for this chapter, as stated multiple times there is far more depth to webpack but this is outside the scope of this book rather in the next chapter we discover an easier way to set up such projects and make R and webpack work in a more seamless fashion.
+That is it for this chapter, as stated multiple times there is far more depth to webpack, but this is outside the scope of this book, instead in the next chapter we discover an easier way to set up such projects and make R and webpack work in a more seamless fashion.